bharatsbsingh/StudentManagementSystem/README.md

 # StudentManagementSystem
 Yet  not completed
-This is A student management project its is still not completed yet need to work onit.
+This is A student management project its is still not completed yet need to work on it.